Didgy74/Texas/README.md

  - 1D textures
  - 3D textures
  - Cubemaps
- - RG images
+ - Any PixelFormat with channel count 1-4
- - ETC compression format
+ - ETC - Read only
- - ASTC compression
+ - ASTC - Read only
- - BCn compression support
+ - BCn - Read only
  - Color space information
  - Pixel formats with bit-depth higher than 8 bits per channel
  - "Load-from-buffer" loading path with allocation callbacks